dfinity/dre/docs/getting-started.md

 chmod +x $HOME/bin/dre
 ```

-On x86_64 MacOS you should be able to use the following:
+On MacOS you can use the following:

 ```bash
 mkdir -p $HOME/bin